 Under the Hood of AI: Building Your Own MCP Server in Go

-Everyone talks about using AI models, but few developers know how to extend them.
-In this talk, we go one level deeper and build our own Model Context Protocol (MCP) server in Go.
-MCP is an emerging standard that lets AI systems securely access tools, APIs, and real-world data.
-You'll see how to design a minimal, production-ready MCP service, connect it to an AI client, and expose your own capabilities - from querying observability data to automating workflows.
-We will extend the capabilities of our coding agent with an MCP server to help us in the future.
+Most developers use AI models, but few extend them.
+In this talk we go a level deeper and build our own Model Context Protocol (MCP) server in Go.
+MCP is an emerging standard that lets AI systems securely reach tools, APIs, and real-world data.
+I show how to build a small, working MCP service, connect it to an AI client, and expose your own capabilities, from querying observability data to automating workflows.
+By the end we extend our own coding agent with an MCP server so it can do more for us.

-Everyone talks about using AI models, but few developers know how to extend them.
-In this talk, we go one level deeper and build our own Model Context Protocol (MCP) server in Go.
-We use one of the AI assistants (Claude, Augment, Gemini) to code it.
-You can use any language, but I think AI using Go is super good and I explain why.
+Most developers use AI models, but few extend them.
+In this talk we go a level deeper and build our own Model Context Protocol (MCP) server in Go, using an AI assistant (Claude, Augment, Gemini) to write the code.
+You can use any language, but I think AI is especially good at Go, and I explain why.

-MCP is an emerging standard that lets AI systems securely access tools, APIs, and real-world data.
-You’ll see how to design a minimal, production-ready MCP service, connect it to an AI client, and expose your own capabilities - from querying observability data to automating workflows.
-We extend the capabilities of our coding agent with an MCP server to help us in the future.
+MCP is an emerging standard that lets AI systems securely reach tools, APIs, and real-world data.
+I show how to build a small, working MCP service, connect it to an AI client, and expose your own capabilities, from querying observability data to automating workflows.
+By the end we extend our own coding agent with an MCP server so it can do more for us.

 - Go